Piezoelectricity

 In a microphone, we need to convert

-sound energy (waves of pressure travelling through
+sound energy (waves of pressure traveling through

 the air) into electrical energy—and that's something piezoelectric